SummaryRead the full fact sheet

-Depression is one of the major risk factors for suicide and self-harm.
+Depression is one of the major risk factors for and .
 If a young person is self-harming or talking about suicide, it is important that they talk with close and trusted people in their lives, such as family or friends.

 Causes of depression in young people

 Depression is a mental illness, and it is one of the most common health problems for young people in Australia.
-Many different factors and life circumstances can contribute to anxiety and depression in young people.
-These can include:
+There is no single cause of depression; life events, hormones, chemical imbalances, and genetics can all play differing roles depending on the individual.
+While each young person will have their own responses to life events, some circumstances that can contribute to anxiety and depression in young people include:

 - fights with family or friends

 - experiencing a relationship break-up, recent death, abuse or neglect.